-Twice baked potatoes are a fun side dish!
+Twice baked potatoes, or double baked potatoes, are a fun side dish!
+Extra cheesy and creamy mashed potatoes are loaded into crispy potato skins.
+Top it all of with extra cheese and bacon for a truly comforting dish.
 This potato recipe is great for serving as a holiday side dish, or as a side dish at a BBQ.
-I love to make these as a side for when my husband wants a steak for dinner.

 How to make twice baked potatoes